Skip to Main Content

 If you are planning to reuse teaching and learning materials from an existing NILE course, you may want to copy these across into your new course.
 Provided it is done carefully and in line with the guidance provided by the Learning Technology Team, the course copy process is an effective way of quickly populating a new NILE course with content from a previous iteration of the course.

-Guides on the NILE course copy process are available at:
+Guidance on the course copy process is available from:

 Please note that assignment submission points should not be copied from one course into another, as they will not work properly in the new course.
 Assignment submissions points should always be created from new each year.